SageSight3/Mimic/docs/Tasks.md

 * Refactor GUI for MVC and multithreading
     * look into enums
+    * at bare minimum have map_processor.process_map() fork onto a different thread than the main app
+    * GUI should be update over the different phases of process_map()
 * Write App Unit tests
 * Write unit tests for mark_gui_dirty and mark_gui_clean
 * Look into multithreading